barouk/TREQB/README.md

 Time range query is a challenging issue in the Elasticsearch.
 More specially, when you want filtering the documents that their ```@timestamp``` in a specific range in all day or specific time.

 Unfortunatly, Discover tools of the Kibana does not have this feature.
-To this end, you need scripting alongside the query.
+To this end, you need scripting into the query.

-I show the procedure of this work by using Java language in this query scipt.
+This sample code represents the procedure of this work by using Java code embedded in the query script.